PostPCEra/Notes/_posts/2017-02-2-Programming-Pedagogy.md

  +
 4. Modelling Complex example:
  + You are the first person standing in a line for a Concert Tickets.
 You bought 2 tickets and your friend just called he won't be able to join you for the concert.
 Now you have one extra ticket to sell to somebody ( there are 100s of people in line), you thought for a  second and decided you will sell that ticket to a person who is wearing same colour shirt (top) as yours starting from LAST person of the Line.
- + write a function to calculate the Distance between both of you
+ + write a function to calculate the Distance (how many people are in) between both of you
+ + Concert Manager came to know your creative way of giving ticket and impressed with your method.
+To appreciate you, manager announced he follows the same method as yours, but gives two tickets FREE to the Fartherest apart two people wearing same color shirt (top) in the line.
+Write a program to find that distance ( bonus : find those 2 lucky people, say person 5 and person 86 etc.. )

 -------------------------------
 ### Patterns